Differences Between Conventional eCommerce and Manufacturing and Distributing eCommerce

 When we say “traditional” eCommerce, we are referring to cookie cutter b2c eCommerce operations and platforms.
 Business to consumer companies were the first to begin selling online to consumers and became the mold for the various other types of businesses adopting online selling as a sales channel.

-eCommerce platforms designed for manufacturing and distributing have more focused customization options than traditional eCommerce platforms.
+eCommerce platforms designed for manufacturing and distributoin eCommerce solutions have more focused customization options than traditional eCommerce platforms.
 Since those platforms are designed with specific purposes in mind, developers are better able to build and customize eCommerce platforms to suit manufacturers and distributors.
 Some of the various customization capabilities available include customer specific pricing options, automated shipping estimates abilities, and displaying detailed inventory data and lead times.

 Marketing and SEO

-While marketing, search engine optimization, and social media are useful for both traditional eCommerce and manufacturing and distributing eCommerce, the ways to reach potential customers and methods for handling each is done very differently.
+While marketing, search engine optimization, and social media are useful for both traditional eCommerce and manufacturing eCommerce integration, the ways to reach potential customers and methods for handling each is done very differently.
 While marketers for b2c eCommerce focus on appealing to a customer’s emotions, manufacturers and distributors market using cold hard facts.
 Social media, especially, is usually more important and beneficial for traditional eCommerce that sells directly to consumers than b2b businesses like manufacturers and distributors.

 BI and Reporting